nulligan/docker-hybrid/README.md

 Provided that you have started the hb_mysql and hb_postfix roles, you can start anope serivce for nickname and channel registration
 - `docker-compose -f hb_services/docker-compose.yml up -d`

+# TODO
+- finish adding in oper bouncer
+- add `100.64.16.0/20` target for Tor DNS
+- convert console to `100.64.16.0/20` targets (internally routed) make the console itself use a 100.64.16.0/20 segment as it's default network (update firewall rules for host configuration to only allow forward from `100.64.16.0/20` to `100.64.16.0/20`
+- add higher level topology diagram to illustrate top-site and exterior-site topology better (current illustrates full exterior site stack)
+- add credit for lazy links and summarize the history of the idea
+- finish adding hopm
+- host configuration documentation (fix nftables and test, also iptables script)
+- finish certificate generation (copy most of the ca generation script, generate certs for each internal connection.
+Use ssl volumes script from netwerk to create certificate volumes for each service.